alpha74/MiniBlog_SpringBoot/README.md

-# Users and Posts App
+# Users and Posts APIs

 ## Sping Boot and REST